 I mean, a mermaid wouldn’t need sneakers most of the time because of the fin, and all.
 But she’d definitely love them anyway :)

 Ready for your Cricut?

-Now that the Cricut looks a lot more fun and a lot less scary what project are you most excited to try?
+Are you pleasantly pleased to see how a Cricut works?
+Easy peasy, right?
+Now that the Cricut looks more fun and less scary what project are you going to try?